 But today I’m going to be making pasta salad.
 During these dog days of summer I’m always looking for cooler dining choices that don’t require lots of time in the kitchen.

 BOOM!
-Enter this pasta salad made super-fast with my premade olive oil & fresh herb Herb Bombs!
+Enter this pasta salad made super-fast with my premade Herb Bombs made with olive oil & fresh herbs & frozen into cubes!

 Making a Basic Pasta Salad

 I pulled out about 3 cups of dried rotini pasta.
 It was tricolored – I love this pasta.
 It’s colorful and fun.
 And it cooks in only 7 minutes.

 So I put on some salted water to boil.
 Once it was boiling I poured in my pasta, stirring well.

 When the water returned to a boil I set my timer for 7 minutes and stirred the cooking pasta occasionally to make sure it didn’t stick.

 When the cooking time was done I poured the pasta into a strainer.
 Then I transferred the hot pasta to a bowl and stirred in a couple of flavor bombs.
 Those frozen cubes melted into the hot pasta and added quite the explosion of flavor.

 (deep breath…) Oh.
 My.
 Goodness.
 The aroma going on in my kitchen was amazing.
 As the herb bombs melted they added a touch of olive oil as well as all those fresh minced herbs.